- Estate sales happen for several reasons, including downsizing or the death of a loved one.

 The first step is to decide on your inventory.
 It’s important to know exactly what you want to sell, keep or give away.
 That way you can plan for items you won’t be selling, such as when you’ll get them out of the house or how you’ll mark them “not for sale.”

 Once you have the entire inventory sorted and categorized, you’ll have a better idea of how much time you need to prepare.
 Then you can choose a practical date (or dates) for the sale.

 2. Prepare Your Estate Sale Inventory

-Not everything you own will be able to sell for a high price, but giving your lesser value items a touch-up could boost their value.
-Even items you sell for $2 or $3 can make an impact.
-A group of 50 or so small items only worth a few dollars can still earn you close to $100 or more.
-Items that are worth $15 or $20 each can bring in a more substantial amount of money, especially if they are prepared beforehand and displayed well.
+Many items will have a low resale value, but even small items can have an impact.
+A group of 50 small items only worth a few dollars each can still earn you several hundred dollars.
+Other larger Items can bring in a more substantial amount of money, especially if they are properly touched up beforehand and well displayed.

 3. Price Your Items

-Before the day of the sale, ensure all the items you plan to sell are marked with their designated price.
-You’ll also want to make sure the items that aren’t for sale are marked as such.
-Doing this will eliminate questions on what is and isn’t for sale — freeing your time to help buyers in the purchasing process.
-If you’re unsure what to use for marking prices, you can download our printable price tags below.
+Ensure all the items for sale are marked with their designated price and that any items not for sale are marked as such.
+This will free your time during to help buyers make their purchases.
+If you’re unsure what to use for marking prices, you can download our printable price tags.

 4. Display Your Items for Sale

 Proper display can make all the difference in an estate sale.
 If you leave large items like dressers, chairs or desks in the garage, they may be overlooked.
 Stage them well so potential buyers can better visualize their value for their own homes.

 Consider grouping similar items together for potential buyers to see all at once.
 This way you can also group them at the same price, eliminating the need for excess price tags.
 This strategy works well for items like books, DVDs, plates, fabrics and more.